 Students with previous course work in the program may do special projects that involve research and special study.
 The actual nature of the project must be determined in consultation with the supervising instructor.
 May be taken 3 times for credit.
-Prerequisite: Previous Multimedia classes; a contract must be completed with the instructor prior to enrollment. -- Transfers to CSU only
+Prerequisite: Previous Multimedia classes; a contract must be completed with the instructor prior to enrollment.

+3 units Music

-Music
+Popular Music Theory: Songwriting

-LEC 48-54 Popular Music Theory: Songwriting Melody, harmony and rhythm used in contemporary music and elementary arranging concepts will be emphasized.
+Melody, harmony and rhythm used in contemporary music and elementary arranging concepts will be emphasized.
 Popular song forms will be studied and imitated in class projects.
 Prerequisite: MUS-101 (with a grade of C or better) or by audition.
-Recommended

---Not transferable MUS-100
+Recommended Preparation: A working knowledge of melodic instrument or voice. --Not transferable